Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

 \subsection{Analysis of the Kernel}

-Let $(G,k)$ be the irreducible instance with respect to the above reduction rules.
+Let~$(G,k)$ be an irreducible instance with respect to the above reduction rules, and let~$X$ be a modulator of~$(G, k)$.
 If $|X|>4k$, we can immediately conclude that the instance is a {\noins} (in this case, we return a trivial {\noins}).
 Assume now that $|X|\leq 4k$.
-Cygan et al.~\cite{DBLP:journals/mst/CyganPPLW17} observed that for every $x\in X$, there can be at most two bags in $\cB(G-X)$ which are attached to $x$.
-In fact, if this is not the case there would be an induced claw (with $x$ being the center and three vertices from 3 bags attached to $x$ being the leaves), contradicting the maximality of $X$.
+Cygan~et~al.~\cite{DBLP:journals/mst/CyganPPLW17} observed that for every $x\in X$, there can be at most two bags in $\cB(G-X)$ which are attached to~$x$.
+In fact, if this is not the case there would be an induced claw (with~$x$ being the center and three vertices from three bags attached to~$x$ being the leaves), contradicting the maximality of~$X$.
 This observation directly offers an upper bound of the number of attached bags.

-\begin{lemma} There are at most $8k$ attached bags in $\cB(G-X)$. \end{lemma}
+\begin{lemma} There are at most~$8k$ attached bags in~$\cB(G-X)$. \end{lemma}

 The next lemma bounds the size of each big bag.